PabloBartolomeMolina/ChessCpp/README.md

 ## Objective
 Creation of a C++ console application to play chess by using OOP

+The old project will be maintained in the branch "old/initial_version".
+A rearchitecture is ongoing within the use of branches.

 ## Properties of the compilation
 I am using Visual Studio 2019 as IDE, v142 and SDK version 10.0.